Courtesy Pay is a service that allows us to pay an item presented for payment against your checking

 your overdraft utilizing Courtesy Pay and imposing a Courtesy Pay fee for each overdraft we pay.

-Click here to learn more about how your account balance effects Courtesy Pay.
+Click here to learn more about how your account balance affects Courtesy Pay.